3b1b/3Blue1Brown.com/content/lessons/2017/essence-of-calculus/index.md

 {{</figure>}}

+In calculus, you might call this function $A(x)$ an “integral” of $x^2$.
+Well, more precisely we'd say this is this is the integral of $x^2$ from $0$ up to $x$.
+Or rather, to disambiguate whether $x$ represents the variable for the function, or if it represents the right endpoint, it would be even better to describe this area as the integral of the function $f(t) = t^2$ between the values $0$ and $x$.
+In the lingo, you'd see it written like this:

+$$A(x) = \int_0^x t^2 dt$$

-A function $A(x)$ like this is called an “integral” of $x^2$.
-Right now it’s just a mystery function to us, giving the area under the graph of $x^2$ between some fixed left point, and some variable right point.
+But here we're getting ahead of ourselves.
+All that matters now is that you, as the mathematician, find yourself wondering about this mystery function $A(x)$ which gives the area under the graph of $x^2$ between some fixed left point, and some variable right point.
 If you can find a way to compute this explicitly, you will be inventing a big part of calculus.

 Again, the reason we care about this kind of question is not just for the sake of asking hard geometry questions; it’s because many practical problems that can be approximated by adding up a large number of small things can be reframed as a question about the area under a certain curve.